ibm-public-cos/crs-docs/pages/api-reference/api-reference.md

 ----

+-->

 ### Operations on Buckets
 {: #operations-on-buckets}

 #### Create a new bucket

 A `PUT` issued to the endpoint root will create a bucket when a string is provided.
 Bucket names must be unique, and accounts are limited to 100 buckets each.
 Bucket names must be DNS-compliant; names between 3 and 63 characters long must be made of lowercase letters, numbers, and dashes.
 Bucket names must begin and end with a lowercase letter or number.
 Bucket names resembling IP addresses are not allowed.

-{% include note.html content="Using third-party tools or SDKs may enforce setting a 'LocationConstraint' when creating a bucket.
-If required, this value must be set to 'us-standard'.
-Unlike AWS S3, IBM COS uses this value to indicate the storage class of an object.
-This field has no relation to physical geography or region - those values are provided within the endpoint used to connect to the service.
-Currently, the only permitted values for 'LocationCostraint' are 'us-standard', 'us-vault', and 'us-cold'." %}
+This operation does not make use of operation specific headers or query parameters.

+{% include custom/locations.md %}

 ##### Syntax